 Exploring the phenomena of UFO sightings we note that they are usually associated with the mid to late 20th century and early 21st century; the phrase ‘flying saucer’ was coined in 1947 following a publicised sighting of such an unidentified vehicle by a Kenneth Arnold.
 The experiences of ‘lost time’ and even physical evidence are the most common examples of abduction stories.
 They were largely dismissed as the figments of over-active imaginations stimulated by the sci-fi comics that also became common in that era.

-But over the past 50 or 60 years more and more such reports have come from a more credible sources including pilots, policemen and military personnel.
-So much attention has been given to these reports because large numbers of sightings were reported at a time when media were developing into global rather than local communicator and with the emergence of the internet to feed the fire.
+But over the past 50 or 60 years more and more such reports have come from more credible sources including pilots, policemen and military personnel.
+So much attention has been given to these reports because large numbers of sightings were reported at a time when media were developing into global rather than local communicators and with the emergence of the internet to feed the fire.

 The sudden and extraordinary explosion of technological achievement in the second half of the 20th century in itself of course has been suggested to support the theory of the intervention of an advanced species in our human development.
 Technology jumped from radio and morse code to television, computers and the internet occurred within 50 years.
 This was an overnight leap relative to our 200,000 year history of quietly evolved development from nomadic wandering to domesticated agriculture; from pottery to paper, from the bronze age to the iron age; from caves to the city-dwelling civilisations of the Egyptians, Babylonians and Greeks.